A 1.5°C increase in global temperatures may be reached in fewer than 16 years — but the damage can still be reversed!

 Take stock of the clock

-The Climate Clock is a visualization tool developed by Matthews and David Usher, founder of the Human Impact Lab.
+The Climate Clock is a visualization tool developed by Matthews and author, musician and entrepreneur David Usher.
 It harnesses data, art, technology and interactivity to add to the conversation about climate change.

 “Time is a metric that we can all understand,” says Usher.
 “We all know that climate change will have dangerous consequences, but showing just how little time remains to act makes the challenge that much more real and urgent.”